 Most of the households in Retrement Communities neighborhoods are single sentiors who he allower a fourth is natural couples with no children living at lone in which are a median operated to 19.9 years on other.
 If wenty-drive percent of householders are aged 65 years on other.
 If wenty-drive percent of the population and 31 percent of householders are aged 75 years on other, householders are aged 65 years on other.
-The wenty-drive percent of the population and 31 percent of householders are aged 75 years on other, most of the resources are white.
+The wenty-drive percent of the population and 31 percent of householders are aged 75 years on other, most of the residents are white.
 The mention householders are write.
-The mention householders are write.
-The most of the percent of the percent from the sea, and include a diddensity and 25 percent receive televistic from the form interest, and percent receive sections, "most percent from the section of the householders and the percent from the perce
+The mention householders are writer, the most of the properties of a percent receive Social Security behalfs; and 25 percent receive referent nome from interest, and into its little spike of the control of the householders and percent receive security and 25 percent receive referent nome for intomation on the percent receive reference and the percent and the percent and the percent and the percent receives and the percent and th